twpayne/chezmoi/docs/REFERENCE.md

 ### `apply` [*targets*]

 Ensure that *targets* are in the target state, updating them if necessary.
 If no targets are specified, the state of all targets are ensured.
+If a target has been modified since chezmoi last wrote it then the user will be prompted if they want to overwrite the file.

+#### `-i`, `--include` *types*

+Only add entries of type *types*.

+#### `--source-path`

+Specify targets by source path, rather than target path.
+This is useful for applying changes after editing.

 #### `apply` examples